djacobow/spinkler/README.md

 ## Hardware

-The hardware for the SPinkler is not much different from the Open Sprinkler project.
-Then again, just about any IoT sprinkler system is going to look very similar.
+The hardware for the SPinkler is not a whole lot different from the Open Sprinkler Project or really any triac sprinkler board for that matter.
+The difference here is really form factor and an LCD display.

-In my case, I wanted the design to work with a Pi Zero attached by the DIP header.
-The header is on the Spinkler board, and the pins are on the *back* of a Raspberry Pi Zero.
-The Pi sends commands to the board by shifting bits into one of two 74HC595 shifter register on the board.
-One drives the LCD display, the other drives an array of triacs.
+Only a few GPIO pins on the RPi are used.
+They drive an 74HC595 shift register to control the triacs and another 595 to drive the LCD display.

+The Pi Zero attached via a 2x20 header.
+I put the socket on the SPinkler board and solder header pins to the *back* of a RPi Zero.
+You could do it the other way around, I suppose.

 Like almost all sprinklers, a 24VAC transformer provides power.
 5V comes from the venerable MC34061 switching regulator, which feeds The Pi Zero by means of the GPIO socket.

-The Pi then provides serial data clocked into one of two 74HC595 shift registers.
-One of those shift registers drives a 16x2 LCD and the other drives a set of 8 triacs.

-A simple driver for a 16x2 LCD display allows HD44780 commands over the serial line.
+A simple driver for a 20x4 LCD display allows HD44780 commands over the serial line.

-That and some connectors and fuses are pretty much all she wrote.
+That and some connectors and a fuse are pretty much all she wrote.
-I decided to use automotive ATO style fuses, and there are separate ones for the power supply and logic and for the sprinkler heads themselves.
+I decided to use automotive ATO style fuse bcause I prefer them over bus types.
+They're easier to pull and read.

 ## Software